simonagren/simonagren.github.io/content/posts/2020-04-06--graph-presence/index.md

 https://graph.microsoft.com/beta/communications/getPresencesByUserId
 ```
 # Scenario 1: Redirection in a process
 Let’s say we have a process that involves a very time-critical task at hand.
-It is very important that we get hold of someone that is available.
+We need to get hold of someone that's available.

-For instance we could have a primary contact/document owner and secondary contacts/document owners.
+For instance, we could have a primary contact/document owner and secondary contacts/document owners.

 If you look at the following image, we first:
 - Check to see if the `primary user` is `Available` via the `Get presence` API.
 - If available, we continue the process with that user
-- Otherwise we take the ids of the `secondary users` and check their availability via the `Get presence for multiple users` API.
+- Otherwise, we take the ids of the `secondary users` and check their availability via the `Get presence for multiple users` API.
 - And then we continue with one of the available ones.

 ![simpleflow](./flowchart.png)